KnapsackPro/docs.knapsackpro.com/libraries/knapsack_pro-ruby/guide.md

   <p>
   <strong>Your second test suite run on CI will be parallelized with optimal test suite split if first run was recorded correctly.</strong>
   </p>

+  <h4>How to split tests in a dynamic way to auto-balance tests timing across CI nodes in Queue Mode (step 2 out of 3)</h4>

   <p>
   Once you confirm the knapsack_pro Regular Mode works and your tests are green then you may want to <a href="https://github.com/KnapsackPro/knapsack_pro-ruby#queue-mode" target="_blank">learn about Queue Mode and how to enable it</a>.